vladigleba/vladigleba.github.io/posts/prophecy/mark.md

 1. *It is the composite of the four beasts of Daniel 7.* The beast is the composite of these beasts {% rf 'Daniel 7:4-7' %} because it incorporates various beliefs and practices from all four empires, and the papacy fits this point too.
 “In a certain respect, she [the papacy] has copied her organization from that of the Roman Empire, has preserved and made fruitful the philosophical intuitions of Socrates, Plato, and Aristotle, borrowed from both Barbarians and the Byzantine Roman Empire, but always remains herself, thoroughly digesting all elements drawn from external sources.”[^1]

 1. *The dragon gives it power and authority.* The dragon can be identified by reading {% rf 'Revelation 12:1-6' false %} where it talks about a pregnant woman about to deliver and the dragon hoping to devour the baby at birth; however, the child evades the dragon by being caught up to heaven.
 This is an obvious reference to Jesus, whom Herod tried to kill by slaying all the babies in Bethlehem {% rf 'Matthew 2:16' %}.
 Herod was acting under his authority as a king of Rome, so the dragon represents pagan Rome, but the real power behind Herod’s plot was the devil {% rf 'Revelation 12:7-9' %} who likes to act through various governments to move his ugly work forward.
 The Roman Empire eventually fell in 476, and its power and capital city were inherited by the papacy.
-“The Roman Church ... pushed itself into the place of the Roman World-Empire, of which it is the actual continuation. ...
-The Pope ... is Caesar's successor.”[^2] “The mighty Catholic Church was little more than the Roman Empire baptised.
+“The Roman Church … pushed itself into the place of the Roman World-Empire, of which it is the actual continuation. … The Pope … is Caesar’s successor.”[^2] “The mighty Catholic Church was little more than the Roman Empire baptised.
 Rome was transformed as well as converted.
 The very capital of the old Empire became the capital of the Christian Empire.
 The office of Pontifex Maximus was continued in that of Pope.”[^3]

-1. *It receives a deadly wound.* This prophecy was fulfilled when Napoleon's general, Alexander Berthier, took Pope Pius VI captive in 1798.
-When the pope died in 1799, “half Europe thought ... that without the Pope the Papacy was dead.”[^4]
+1. *It receives a deadly wound.* This prophecy was fulfilled when Napoleon’s general, Alexander Berthier, took Pope Pius VI captive in 1798.
+When the pope died in 1799, “half Europe thought … that without the Pope the Papacy was dead.”[^4]

 1. *Its deadly wound is healed.* The power and influence of the papacy has been increasing steadily over the years, and today she is not only one of the most powerful religious organizations in the world, but she has strong political influence as well.
 When the wound is completely healed, {% rf 'Revelation 13:3' false %} says the entire world will give homage to it.

 1. *It becomes a strong political power.* {% rf 'Revelation 13:7' false %} says the papacy will have political power and influence over all of the nations of the world.
 The papacy’s political rise started when Italian dictator Benito Mussolini signed a treaty with the Vatican establishing it as a political state and protecting it from interference by the Italian government.
 Even though Vatican City is the smallest country in the world, it now has ambassadors (called “papal nuncios”) in every part of the globe.
 In 1984, it established diplomatic relations with the United States, and in 2015 Pope Francis spoke to a joint session of the U.S. Congress for the first time ever.
 No doubt, the wound has been healing.

 1. *It becomes a strong religious power.* {% rf 'Revelation 13:8' false %} says the papacy will be worshiped, which implies religious power and influence, by the entire world.
 Today the pope is respected by faiths across the religious spectrum.
 In 2014 Francis led an ecumenical worship service that was attended by Anglican, Lutheran, Methodist, and Orthodox representatives.
 He has also hosted a prayer summit at the Vatican with Israeli and Palesinian leaders.
-Cardinal Timothy Dolan had this to say: “The more he tries to de-emphasize the prestige and the power of the papacy, ... the more people pay attention to him.”[^5]
+Cardinal Timothy Dolan had this to say: “The more he tries to de-emphasize the prestige and the power of the papacy, … the more people pay attention to him.”[^5]

 1. *It speaks blasphemy against God.* Blasphemy is defined as claiming to forgive sins {% rf 'Luke 5:21' %} and claiming to be God {% rf 'John 10:33' %}.
 The papacy fits these points because her priests claim to forgive sins and the popes claim to be Christ (see [“Who Is the Antichrist?”](/posts/prophecy/antichrist.md#what-power-fits-these-characteristics)).